Skip to Content

 Adaptil is the brand recommended, most trusted, and used by vets and expert animal behaviorists.
 I have never needed to try this for my German Shepherd.
 However, if the situation arose, I would try Adaptil as The Merck Veterinary Manual references it.

-As always, talk to your vet first before trying DAP, but if you think this might help, you can find the Adaptil Dog Calming Diffuser Kit on Amazon.
+As always, talk to your vet before trying DAP, but if you think this might help, you can find the Adaptil Dog Calming Diffuser Kit.

 Cannabidiol Oil (CBD Oil)